Danny Andrew: Fleetwood Town

 On 29 May 2014, Andrew joined newly promoted League One side Fleetwood Town for an undisclosed fee.
 He managed to break into the first team, however he suffered a knee ligament injury on boxing day 2014 in the 2–0 away defeat against Bradford.
 He spent the next five months on the sidelines, he made his comeback on the final day of the 2014–15 season in Fleetwood's 2–1 victory at Port Vale.

 Andrew started the 2015–16 campaign as first choice left-back, but he picked up a thigh injury in the 5–1 defeat at Gillingham in September.
 He only featured again eight months later in Fleetwood's final 2–0 home win against Crewe.

 Andrew was released at the end of the 2015–16 season.

 Grimsby Town

 On 8 June 2016, Andrew signed for League Two side Grimsby Town on a one-year contract.
 He made his debut on 6 August 2016 in the opening game of the 2016–17 season in Grimsby's 2–0 home victory against Morecambe.

 Doncaster Rovers

 On 1 June 2017 Andrew signed by former manager Darren Ferguson at Doncaster Rovers on a two-year deal.

 Return to Fleetwood Town

 He was offered a new contract by Doncaster at the end of the 2018–19 season but he instead decided to rejoin Fleetwood Town on a three-year deal.
 Andrew was offered a new long-term deal by the club at the end of the 2021–22 season.

+Cambridge United

+On 26 June 2023, Andrew returned to League One side Cambridge United on a one-year deal, eleven years on from a previous loan spell with the club.

+On 8 May 2025, Cambridge announced he would be leaving in June when his contract expired.

+Stockport County

+On 2 August 2025, Andrew joined League One side Stockport County on a one-month contract.

+On 3 August 2025, Danny made his debut for Stockport County against Bolton Wanderers at Edgeley Park, coming on as substitute in the 84th minute.
+On the 89th minute, Danny delivered a free kick which was headed into the goal by Kyle Wootton.
+Stockport won the game 2-0.

+He departed the club on 1 September upon the expiry of his short-term deal.

+Exeter City

+On the same date as his departure from Stockport County, Andrew joined fellow League One side Exeter City on a one-year deal.